 Types of Tree

 If you want to save yourself a bit of time this Christmas and hate the hassle of untangling Christmas lights, then a pre-lit tree is the way to go.
 The LED lights are energy efficient and long-lasting and make for a stress-free set up that simply requires decoration.
+Plus, with our click and connect system, you simply attach the poles together to light up your tree, it couldn't be easier!

 If you want to ensure you have a white Christmas, then a flocked or snowy tree is the way to go.
 The branches are pre-decorated with a fake snow substance and look as though they have been in a heavy snowstorm, helping to bring a touch of magic to your Christmas.
+However, as this substance can be toxic to animals we recommend choosing a different style of tree if you have pets.

 Frosted trees are less coated in snow than flocked trees and instead have a light frosting which make them twinkle and sparkle in your home.
 These trees are ideal for those who enjoy the snowy look but also want to be able to decorate their tree with lots of ornaments.